amp1ee/game-of-life-MIDI/README.md

 ---
 📌 **P.S.** The sound you hear in the demo comes from the program’s MIDI output (in A minor), rendered in FL Studio.

-🎼 The video is slowed down ~8x to match the generated audio.

 ## Screenshots (single/multi-life mode):
 <p align="center">
   <img src="assets/Capture.PNG"       alt="Game of Life preview" width="450">